 Continue reading: Using conjunctions

-Continue reading: How to fix dangling and misplaced modifiers
+Continue reading: An introduction to modifiers

 In English grammar, parallelism (also called parallel structure or parallel construction) is the repetition of the same grammatical form in two or more parts of a sentence.

 |I like to jog, bake, paint, and watching movies.||I like to jog, bake, paint, and watch movies.|

 I like jogging, baking, painting, and watching movies.